oivinde/tinkering/lamp_simple/README.md

 Logon to console in new machine and run the following:

 Install general requirements
-´yum install NetworkManager-tui python2 python2-libselinux -y´
+`yum install NetworkManager-tui python2 python2-libselinux -y`

-´yum update -y´
+`yum update -y`

 Shutdown machine.